hazihazboy123/replit-app/replit.md

   * Added highlight-red CSS class for proper text highlighting
   * Fixed file download persistence by using predictable filenames with timestamps
   * Enhanced download endpoint with better error handling and file path checking
+- June 23, 2025: Updated highlighting color for better contrast:
+  * Changed highlight-red text color from red (#d32f2f) to dark blue (#1e3a8a)
+  * Improved readability of highlighted text in blue vignette backgrounds
+  * Updated night mode highlighting to use lighter blue (#60a5fa) for dark themes
 ```

 ## User Preferences